Let’s face it… not all old books have merit. In fact, some should probably have never been published.

-Attaching the zipper to the book: First take an exacto or scissors and remove the pages from your book.
-You can do this by cutting the thin piece of paper attaching the front/back pages to the spine.
+First, take an exacto or scissors and remove the pages from your book.
+You can do this by cutting the thin piece of paper and attaching the front/back pages to the spine.
 I just used scissors, but an exacto is easier and cleaner.
 You can save the book to read later or reuse the pages with another arts and crafts project!
 (Have a look at this wonderful canvas decor using old book pages!)

-Next you want to unzip the zipper.
-I attached one side of the zipper on first.
+Next, you want to unzip the zipper.
+I attached one side of the zipper first.
 This is probably the trickiest part of the project.
 Take your time and play with the shape of the zipper to make sure it is going to be where you want it.

 If your zipper is slightly longer than the three sides of the book, then you can get your book to open flat.
 To do this, you will glue the ends of the zipper further in the spine towards the middle of the book so that the zipper can open all the way.